ACYANOTIC CONGENITAL HEART DISEASE

 In older children, though, their chest X-ray is typically normal.
 An echocardiogram will show the flow of blood through the patent ductus arteriosus and is typically done to confirm the diagnosis.

 In a newborn, the patent ductus arteriosus still has the chance to close on its own.
-Doctor may allow more time for the patent ductus arteriosus to close on its own if their heart failure is under control.
+The doctor may allow more time for the patent ductus arteriosus to close on its own if the heart failure is under control.
 If a newborn’s symptoms are severe or it is unlikely to close on its own, medical or surgical treatment is needed.

 Medicines work best for newborns.
 They may receive medicine, such as indomethacin or ibuprofen, to constrict the muscle in the wall of the patent ductus arteriosus and help it close.
 These drugs do have side effects, so not all babies can receive them.